 The first thing is to limit your amount of sun exposure.
 Sunburns can occur in as little as 15-30 minutes.
 The worst time of the day to be out in the sun is during the noon hour.
 When you are in the sun for an extended period of time, apply sunscreen, wear light cloth cotton clothing that covers most of your skin and spend plenty of time in the shade.
-Sunglasses and large hats that cover the ears and nose will also help to protect from the sun.
+Sunglasses and large hats that cover the ears and nose are perfect sun protection items.

 If blisters form, don't break them.
 You'll only slow the healing process and increase the risk of infection.
 If needed, lightly cover blisters with gauze.
 If needed, take anti-inflammatory medication, such as aspirin (except in children) or ibuprofen (Advil, Motrin, others) — according to the label instructions until redness and soreness subside.
 Don't give children or teenagers aspirin.
 It may cause Reye's syndrome, a rare but potentially fatal disease.
 Within a few days, the affected area may begin to peel.
 This is simply your body's way of getting rid of the top layer of damaged skin.